iamjoncannon/ReactBoil/PEP.md

 npm init -y
 ```

 So, what do we want?
 We want to be able to call the command line and generate a project scaffold: folders, connection code, and all the boilerplate files that a modern React requires inserted into the proper folders.
-Ideally, we would run our custom bash command, something like "scaffold," then "npm run start-dev," and everything would be ready to go, just like CRA.
+Ideally, we would run our bash command, something like "scaffold," then "npm run start-dev," and everything would be ready to go, just like CRA.

 So, first things first.
 In order to make a command available in Bash, we need to install this package globally, and have npm add the command to its "/bin" directory inside the shell PATH.